ayushsharma82/ESP-DASH/docs/cards/text-input.md

 Text Input Card gives you the ability to take String input from user and save them in your application.
 It provides you with a input box on the dashboard where user can send back text to your application.

-This card is very useful for saving WiFi credentials, passwords and general information.
+This card is very useful for saving WiFi credentials, user ID and general information.

 <br/>